numba/llvmlite/docs/source/user-guide/binding/optimization-passes.rst

-   Use individual ``add_*`` methods to add optimization passes or use :meth:`PassBuilder.getModulePassManager` to get optimization passes populated `NewModulePassManager` object.
+   Use individual ``add_*`` methods to add optimization passes or use :meth:`PassBuilder.getModulePassManager` to get optimization passes populated `ModulePassManager` object.

-.. class:: NewFunctionPassManager()
+.. class:: FunctionPassManager()

    Create a new pass manager to run optimization passes on a llvm function.